 - a.
 After a try: at a point on the end line chosen by the in-bounder. - b.
 After a violation, except for a violation of the tip-off: at a point on the sideline nearest to the location of the ball when the violation occurred. - c.
 After a violation of the tip-off: at a point on the sideline opposite the scoring table, in the backcourt and nearest to the centreline. - d.
-After a foul: at a point on the sideline nearest to the location of theball when the foul occurred. - e.
-After a time-out: - i. if it was called after a try but before the ball had been in-bounded, the throw-in shall take place at a point on the end line chosen by the in-bounder; and - ii. at any other time, the throw-in shall take place at a point on the sideline opposite the scoring table nearest to the location of the ball when the time-out was called. - f.
+After a foul: at a point on the sideline nearest to the location of the ball when the foul occurred. - e.
+After a time-out: - i. if it was called after a try but before the ball had been in-bounded, the throw-in shall take place at a point on the end line chosen by the in-bounder; and - ii. if it was called in the backcourt and there was less than one (1) minute left on the game clock, the team in possession of the ball may advance the ball to the front court.
+If advanced, the location shall be beside the penalty box closest to the try line; and - iii. at any other time, the throw-in shall take place at a point on the sideline opposite the scoring table nearest to the location of theball when the time-out was called. - f.
 After a held ball: at a point on the sideline opposite the scoring tableand nearest to location of the held ball. - g.
 At the start the second, third, and fourth periods of regulation play: at a point on the sideline opposite the scoring table, in the backcourt and nearest to the centreline.